usr-null/otvet-database-backup/README.md

 mysql < backup.sql
 ```

-If you configured a custom `PROCESS_COMMAND`, reverse that processing command instead of using `zstd -d`.
+If you configured a different custom `PROCESS_COMMAND`, reverse that processing command instead of using `zstd -d`.

 ## Configuration reference